Updated November 12, 2020

 Protective Gear Should Be Used In All Quarantined Areas

 Anyone entering the quarantine area should wear gloves and full body covering, and should also either wear boot covers or use foot baths.
-This practice will not only reduce the possibility of transferring disease to residents in other areas, it will also help protect staff from zoonotic disease (especially the gloves, if used properly!).
+This practice will not only reduce the possibility of transferring disease to residents in other areas, it will also help protect staff from Any disease or illness that can be spread between nonhuman animals and humans. (especially the gloves, if used properly!).
 These protective coverings should not be used outside of this quarantine space, or you will defeat the purpose of wearing them in the first place!

 Protective gear is important regardless of if the new resident appears ill or not.
 Some contagious issues may not show outward symptoms.
 You don’t want to find yourself in a situation where you discover that a new resident has a contagious disease that has likely already spread to other residents because proper precautions were not taken.